JoshuaKGoldberg/Goldblog/content/blog/the-typescript-type-cycle/index.md

 >
 > _—Brian Kernighan_

+If you're struggling to understand generics and write code at the limit of your comprehension, you're almost guaranteeing you're going to have a bad experience the next time you modify that code.

-Complex TypeScript features are particularly prone to perplexing programmers for a few reasons:
+I think complex TypeScript features are particularly prone to perplexing programmers for a few reasons:

 -   Their syntax is different from what we normally code in, and therefore
 -   Developers typically only use them rarely, so information can be quickly forgotten
 -   There is no common tooling for debugging through type system types _(yet!)_

-Don't despair
+Don't despair though!
+Many TypeScript developers have waded through the trough of type disillusionment.
+Keep banging your head against those generics, and eventually you'll reach the...

 ## Plateau of Productive Types 😊

-TODO
+Generic types eventually click for most TypeScript developers who keep trying to use them.
+They're a coding system like any other: they have defined rules, they have best -and worst- practices, and there are known types of situations where it is or is not a good idea to use them.

+Developers who truly master the TypeScript type system generally come to the following correct conclusions:

+-   Most complex uses of TypeScript generic types are unnecessary and should be removed
+    -   Libraries such as ORMs that provide generic operations can use complex generics, but only to save users from having to
+-   When you do need to use multiple generic type parameters, use explicit and clear names for each of them

-Don't be clever with your types.
+In other words, don't be clever with your types.
-Be as simple as possible.
+Be as _readable_ and _simple_ as possible.

-TODO

-For example, the `exclaim` snippet from before can be rewritten to remove the conditional return type:
+For example, the `exclaim` snippet from before can most likely be rewritten to remove the conditional return type:

 ```ts
 interface MessageData {